 Hormonal Birth Control

 Most women do not realize that they are putting hormones in their body whenever they take their birth control pills.
-Even if you have alternate birth control such as a Depo shot, an Implanon implanted for long-term control, or newer IUDs, you are still getting a healthy dose of hormones to prevent pregnancy.
+Even if you have an alternate one such as a Depo shot, an Implanon implanted for long-term control, or newer IUDs, you are still getting a healthy dose of hormones to prevent pregnancy.

 Not all birth control methods use hormones to make them more effective, but most prescription birth control does contain hormones or medications designed to alter hormone levels in the body.
-If you’re not sure if your birth control is hormonal based, talk to your prescribing doctor.
+If you’re not sure if yours is hormonal based, talk to your prescribing doctor.

 What Hormonal Changes Do to Your Teeth and Gums